 Editing and Post Production (EPP) MA

 Modules are taken in one year for full time study and over two years for part time study.
+They cover an array of topics, including the art of editing, visual effects and colour grading.

-- The art of editing (40 Credits)
+- The art of editing (40 credits)

 This module will introduce you to the historical, cultural, political and artistic developments of editing film and digital video.
 You will explore editing techniques through both theory and practice based experimentation, as well as a range of editing concepts including options of montage, dialectical approaches to film form, duration, continuity and post-continuity and what Walter Murch calls ‘the rule-of-six’.

-- Visual effects and compositing (20 Credits)
+- Visual effects and compositing (20 credits)

 You will develop an understanding of the concepts and technical processes involved in VFX.
 This module will introduce you to 2D compositing software, and while working with this software, you will be exploring keying, masking and tracking.
 You will be introduced to the exciting and growing world of the VFX industry in London and the key contacts that will help you progress after PG study.

-- Role of the editor (40 Credits)
+- Role of the editor (40 credits)

 There are two aspects of this module: you will be introduced to editing using Avid’s Media Composer software, you will then also be given a detailed overview of the post production industry.